 Communicating Our Needs

-Nonetheless, what is the point of having people in our lives who don’t support us, care about us, listen to us and understand us.
-As I get older, I feel it a waste of time trying to appease someone, to be accepted.
+Nonetheless, what is the point of having people in our lives who don’t support us, care about us, listen to us, and understand us?
+As I get older, I feel it is a waste of time trying to appease someone, to be accepted.